UtkarshShrivastava1/swaad-setu/frontend-user-MultiTenant/CONTEXT.md

 # 📌 3.
 WHAT WE HAVE NOW (Multi-Tenant Engine)

-SwadSetu now runs as a true SaaS backend.
+swaadSetu now runs as a true SaaS backend.

 ---